 Thanks to the donations provided through donors at GlobalGiving, 826DC is continuing to help children and youth in the District of Columbia improve their writing and reading skills, use their imagination, and find their voice.
 Last school year we hosted 122 field trips for 2,460 students, held 61 writing workshops for 1,015 students, provided In-School Writing & Publishing programming for 1,466 students, and provided drop-in tutoring and writing help to 59 children and youth.
 With the help of a dedicated group of interns and thousands of volunteers, we plan to keep students engaged and excited in the coming school year.

 Our after-school tutoring program consistently holds an average daily attendance of 25 to 30 students, many of whom attend four days per week.
 Our volunteers implement individualized learning plans designed during the first part of the academic year, and are successfully adjusting those plans as the students make progress.
 Reading All-Stars, our Saturday one-on-one reading program at Tubman Elementary School, is serving more than 100 students who read with their tutors and receive help with reading and writing skills.
-We provide hundreds of field trips for nearly 2300 students from over 30 different schools (including Tubman ES, SEED PCS, Oyster-Adams Bilingual School, DC Bilingual PCS, Washington Yu-Ying PCS, Center City PCS, and more).
+We provide hundreds of field trips for nearly 2,500 students from over 30 different schools (including Tubman ES, SEED PCS, Oyster-Adams Bilingual School, DC Bilingual PCS, Washington Yu-Ying PCS, Center City PCS, and more).
 During our field trips, a class of students visits our center to write their a collaborative book in two hours with the aid of our talented volunteers.
 Each student writes his or her own ending to the story and take home a copy of the finished product.

-In November, 826DC moved into to a new home and opened a brand new, whimsical storefront.
+Last November, 826DC moved into to a new home and opened a brand new, whimsical storefront.
 All proceeds from Tivoli's Astounding Magic Supply Co. directly benefit the programs at 826DC.